Hairetsucodes/vocals-sdk-python/README.md

 A Python SDK for voice processing and real-time audio communication with AI assistants.
 Stream microphone input or audio files to receive live transcription, AI responses, and text-to-speech audio.

+**Features both class-based and functional interfaces** for maximum flexibility and ease of use.

 ## Features

 - 🎤 **Real-time microphone streaming** with voice activity detection